Does LangChain Suck? What to Use Instead

 SYSTEM:

-Your task is to explain why the tourist attraction "{attraction_name}" is popular in {city}.
+Your task is to explain why the scientist "{scientist_name}" is highly regarded in the field of {field}.

 USER: